-Impact per publication (IPP) is another type of a ratio-based indicator.
+Impact per Publication (IPP) is another type of ratio-based indicator.
 It’s also assessed on a three-year window and the database employed by Scopus.
 Note that previously, the index was known as raw impact per publication (“Indicators,” 2017).
-One of the advantages of these metrics is their clarity: the impact per publication includes information only about papers that are classified as articles, reviews or conference publications.
+One of the advantages of these metrics is their clarity: the impact per publication includes information only about papers that are classified as articles, reviews, or conference publications.
 However, defining the type of publication can be tricky and lead to misleading data.

 Source-normalized impact per paper (SNIP) is also essential.
 It’s similar to impact per publication; however, it accounts for differences between various fields of work (“SNIP (Source Normalized Impact per Paper),” 2018).
 This classification gives experts the chance to compare different scientific fields.
 The assumption is that a source with high citation is more likely to have a high impact per paper.
 Note, however, that the citation potential varies between fields – it’s not surprising that life sciences and emerging topics have a higher potential.

 SCImago journal rank (SJR) is another major network-based indicator (“Citation Performance Indicators – A Very Short Introduction,” 2017).
-It’s similar to eigenfactors – this method assesses whole citation networks.
-In contrast to eigenfactors, though, SJR covers three years prior publication and includes self-citation (“Network-based Citation Metrics: Eigenfactor vs. SJR,” 2015).
+It’s similar to eigenvectors – this method assesses whole citation networks.
+In contrast to eigenvectors, though, SJR covers three years prior to publication and includes self-citation (“Network-based Citation Metrics: Eigenfactor vs. SJR,” 2015).
 SJR is a powerful alternative to impact factors; in fact, one of the main advantages is that scores are based on the broad Scopus dataset.

 Eigenfactor vs. Impact Factor: How are They Different (2018, May 16).
 Retrieved from https://www.enago.com/academy/eigenfactor-vs-impact-factor/